Bank Secrecy Act

 Suspicious activity monitoring and reporting are critical internal controls.
 Proper monitoring and reporting processes are essential to ensuring that the bank has an adequate and effective BSA compliance program.
 Appropriate policies, procedures, and processes should be in place to monitor and identify unusual activity.
 The sophistication of monitoring systems should be dictated by the bank's risk profile, with particular emphasis on the composition of higher-risk products, services, customers, entities, and geographies.
 The bank should ensure adequate staff is assigned to the identification, research, and reporting of suspicious activities, taking into account the bank's overall risk profile and the volume of transactions.
 Monitoring systems typically include employee identification or referrals, transaction-based (manual) systems, surveillance (automated) systems, or any combination of these.

-Generally, effective suspicious activity monitoring and reporting systems include four key components (refer to Appendix S “Key Suspicious Activity Monitoring Components”).
+Generally, effective suspicious activity monitoring and reporting systems include five key components (refer to Appendix S "Key Suspicious Activity Monitoring Components").
 The components, listed below, are interdependent, and an effective suspicious activity monitoring and reporting process should include successful implementation of each component.
 Breakdowns in any one or more of these components may adversely affect SAR reporting and BSA compliance.
-The four key components to an effective monitoring and reporting system are:
+The five key components to an effective monitoring and reporting system are:

 - Identification or alert of unusual activity (which may include: employee identification, law enforcement inquiries, other referrals, and transaction and surveillance monitoring system output).